Emberlynn-Loo/tp/docs/UserGuide.md

     </figure>
 </div>

 Wow!
 Wasn't that easy?
 You have successfully added the relationship between you and your friend!
-You can also add any other relationships you wish to add **as long as they are valid**!
+You can also add any other relationships you wish to add <span class="hello_span">as long as they are valid!</span>

 <span class="hello_span">HA HA HA...Congratulations!
 I never doubted you.</span> You have successfully mastered how to use me!
 You are now ready to start your magical genealogy journey with me!
 That wasn't so hard, was it?